 For some, it might make sense to blow a car payment on a baby monitor or a fancy stroller (like one with its own engine, for example).
-But with digital baby thermometers, you’re actually better off skipping the expensive ones loaded with features, says Dr. Benjamin D. Hoffman, chair of the American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention, and opting for what experts affectionately call the “drugstore special.”
+But when you’re shopping for the best baby thermometers, or the best thermometers for kids and toddlers in general, you’re actually better off skipping the expensive ones loaded with features, says Dr. Benjamin D. Hoffman, chair of the American Academy of Pediatrics Committee on Injury, Violence and Poison Prevention, and opting for what experts affectionately call the “drugstore special.”
 That is to say, a digital device that’s idiot-proof and has one job: to accurately measure your kid’s temperature when they have a fever, without requiring parents to have medical training to do so.

 “All you need is a straightforward digital thermometer,” says Hoffman.
 “That’s what we use at home.
 You want one you can use orally and rectally.
 Just if you use it rectally, use a different one orally.
 They work exactly the same way.”

 Rectal thermometers should be used for babies from birth until age 3; for kids 4 and older, an oral one can be used.

 What about all those dope-looking infrared thermometers, or the ones designed to be used in the ear or on the forehead, or the wearable devices that track temps via Bluetooth?
 Spend your money elsewhere.
 You need to be something of a pro to use those thermometers correctly, and if you’re not — and in the stress of an infant fever, you’re even less likely to be — then you won’t get accurate readings.